Roman St Albans - A Very 'British' Roman Town

 As well as touring the Roman city with an expert guide, we have the chance to go ‘behind the scenes’ at Verulamium Museum.
 David Thurold, one of the Curators at the Museum, will introduce artefacts and documents from the Sir Mortimer Wheeler excavation archive, hidden away from the eyes of the public in the Museum stores.
 The whole story of a Roman town, from grand monuments to poignant everyday artefacts.

-We visit the Verulamium Roman theatre - the best preserved in Britain!
-A walk through the archaeology park to see the Roman Town House, with famous hypocaust and associated mosaic, unearthed by Wheeler in the 1930s.
-We’ll also take in the late Roman walls, before heading to the Abbey to learn about St Alban and the early Christian period in St Alban’s history.
+14:00 - A visit to the theatre - the best preserved Roman theatre in Britain!
+We will walk through the Park to see the Roman Town House, with its famous hypocaust and hypocaust mosaic, uneartherd by Wheeler in the 1930s.
+We'll also take in the late Roman walls, still visible in the park.

 - Expert Guide Lecturer